JordanMartinez/purescript-jordans-reference/00-Getting-Started/01-Why-Learn-PureScript.md

 ### Multiple Backends with Easy Foreign Function Interface

 TODO, but the general idea is:
 - [PureScript compiles to other languages besides JavaScript](https://github.com/purescript/documentation/blob/master/ecosystem/Alternate-backends.md).
-Thus, writing one library in PureScript will work in multiple languages
+Thus, writing one library in PureScript will work in multiple languages, and one can choose the backend that best solves their problem.
 - one can easily migrate from some other language or framework (e.g. TypeScript, Angular, etc.) to PureScript in a modular, piece-by-piece fashion

 ## FAQ: Answering Miscellaneous Questions People May Have